 8. Aid digestion

 There’s another way to heal your gut.
-Natural News suggests mixing equal parts honey and apple cider vinegar and dilute with water to promote healthy digestion.
-And, when you are better able to digest your meals, you can be on a better road to weight loss as well.
+Honey has been shown to have an antimicrobial effect on the bacteria that causes gastritis and ulcer disease, Helicobacter pylori [source].
+Natural News suggests mixing equal parts honey with apple cider vinegar and dilute with water to promote healthy digestion [source].
+And, when you’re able to digest your meals more efficiently, you can be on a better road to weight loss as well.

 9. Calm a bug bite

 With spring around the corner, so are the bugs.
 Luckily, honey can even be used to calm an itchy, red mosquito bite due to its anti-inflammatory properties.
-Further, it may even prevent infection from an irritated bite, since honey also acts as a natural antibiotic.
+Further, it may even prevent infection from an irritated bite, since honey also acts as a natural antibiotic known to heal the skin [source].

-Take a teaspoonful of raw, locally produced honey to combat seasonal allergies, hay fever or colds.
+Try taking a teaspoonful of raw, locally produced honey to combat seasonal allergies.
 It’s important to find local honey, as it is supposed to help your body adapt to the allergens in the environment around you—almost like an allergy shot.
 Bee pollen has also been shown to help with allergies.